uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Sometimes it's hard to tell if you're getting an automated response.
 We'll start off by looking at some very simple chatterbots that are only designed as an experiment rather than to offer serious advice.

-## A Therapy Session with Eliza the Chatterbot
+## A therapy session with Eliza the chatterbot

 {panel type="teacher-note"}

-# Chatterbots in the classroom"}
+# Chatterbots in the classroom

 If this material is being used in the classroom, and time is limited, ensure students don’t spend too long talking to each chatterbot.
 15 minutes maximum for each of Eliza, Alice, and Cleverbot (45 minutes total), and an extra 15 - 45 minutes (depending on time constraints) for students to search for other chatterbots will be sufficient for students to learn about the different chatterbots.